arrigonialberto86/funtime/state_space.md

 <img src="state_space/preds.png" alt="Image not found" width="600"/>

-As expected, the system is dinamically reacting to the observations it receives from the external environment and adjusts the trajectory we observe.
+As expected, the system is dinamically reacting to the observations it receives from the external environment and adjusts the trajectory accordingly.

 ## A matter of parameters initialization